-Modern homes are well sealed to keep heating and cooling indoors.
-While this improves energy efficiency, inadequate fresh air, indoor contaminants and nonstop recirculation can lead to problems.
+These days, homes are well sealed to keep heating and cooling indoors.
+While this makes them energy efficient, inadequate fresh air, indoor contaminants and constant recirculation can cause problems.

 Signs Your Home Deals With Poor Indoor Air Quality